huyentranq/Streaming-Data-pipeline/README.md

-1. **Data Generation**: Python scripts simulate pizza sales transactions with realistic patterns
+1. **Messages from Kafka**:
+   - Raw streaming data produced by upstream services
+   - Queued messages ready to be ingested into the Bronze layer
 2. **Bronze Layer (Raw Data)**:
 <img src="images/bronze.png" alt="bronze" width="800"/>
-   - Kafka topics receive streaming sales data
+   - Kafka topic `pizza_sales` receives raw streaming order data.
-   - Raw data stored in MinIO in Parquet format
-   - Data includes: bronze_pizza_sales - raw data stream from dataset
+   - Data is parsed using a predefined schema and enriched with `ingest_time`.
+   - Only one MinIO bucket (`lakehouse`) is used across all layers; no need to duplicate per layer.

 3. **Silver Layer (Cleaned Data)**:
 <img src="images/silver.png" alt="silver" width="800"/>
-   - Spark Streaming performs data validation and cleansing.
+   - The raw data from the Bronze layer is cleaned, validated, and transformed into structured tables.
    - Includes deduplication and strict schema enforcement.
    - Data is enriched with additional calculated fields.

    - The resulting tables include:

-         - silver_cleaned: cleaned data derived from bronze_pizza_sales.
+         - **`silver_cleaned`**: cleaned data derived from bronze_pizza_sales.
-         - silver_order_items: extracts detailed information about each order.
+         - **`silver_order_items`**: extracts detailed information about each order.
-         - silver_pizza_catalog: extracts detailed information about each type of pizza.
+         - **`silver_pizza_catalog`**: extracts detailed information about each type of pizza.
-         - silver_timestamp: extracts and computes additional time-related attributes.
+         - **`silver_timestamp`**: extracts and computes additional time-related attributes.

 4. **Gold Layer (Aggregated Data)**:
 <img src="images/gold.png" alt="gold" width="800"/>